DurinHacks/durinvi/README.md

 This project contains the binaries for Lord of the Rings Online - Durin VI Edition.
 This project aims to extend the game with - for other players - non-interfering features, that are still missing from the game options.
 ## Important Note
 **Use this software at your own risk**.
-The binaries are altering the games code in the PCs memory and therefore might be identified as a hack or virus.
-If you use an anti virus software it might quarantine the files.
-This is a false positive because the injection method used is actually an intended behaviour.<br>
+The binaries are altering the game's code in the PC's memory and therefore might be identified as a hack or virus.
+If you use an anti-virus software it might quarantine the files.
+This is a false positive because the code injection is intended behavior and does not cause any harm.<br>
-As an [official response](https://www.lotro.com/forums/showthread.php?684404-motion-sickness-FOV-and-a-question-for-SSG&p=8045778#post8045778) stated, `Standing Stone Games` is not taking action against third party tools which enhance the experience of the game as long as it's not granting an unfair advantage over other players.
-Yet, SSG might change their position in the future, regarding this topic and thus ban suspected accounts on this matter. **However** we're not granting any such advantage and we're using those tools ourselves for nearly a decade now with the game - not affecting the gameplay or harming others, it's to be considered safe.<br>
+As an [official response](https://www.lotro.com/forums/showthread.php?684404-motion-sickness-FOV-and-a-question-for-SSG&p=8045778#post8045778) stated, `Standing Stone Games` is not taking action against third-party tools that enhance the experience of players in-game as long as it's not granting an unfair advantage over other players.
+Yet, Standing Stone Games might change their position in the future, regarding this topic and thus might ban suspected accounts on this matter. **However**, we're not granting any such advantage and we're using those tools ourselves for nearly a decade now - not affecting the gameplay or harming others, it's to be considered safe.<br>
-That being said we're hoping you enjoy this project as much as we do and that it's adding to your experience within the game.
+That said, we're hoping you enjoy this project as much as we do and that it's adding to your experience in-game.

 ## Usage
 ### Do this once